feritcgulten/FinalGraduationProject/README.md

 identify influencers.
 In addition, with an interface design, it is aimed to display trend topics and influential people for the desired time interval.

-                                Just a little representation of N-gram representation with Data
+                                Just a little representation of N-gram results with Data

 ![gr](https://github.com/feritcgulten/FinalGraduationProject/assets/14100704/0ae5b04b-f2a2-4cac-bd0d-a62f3e43a44f)